 the values of humane and just society; and in realizing Gambia College as an internationally recognized and globally focused, research-intensive institution, with a vigorous learning and teaching environment; the Gambia College commits an equivocal commitment to high quality permeating all dimensions of academic activities and support services.

-Academic Quality Management Policy
+Quality Management Policy

-The policy shall be implemented and carried out in the context of the Gambia Colleges Vision, Mission and Values Statements.
+The policy shall be implemented and carried out in the context of the Gambia College Vision, Mission and Values Statements.

-The policy is based on the expectation that high quality standards shall be achieved and maintained and that academic programmes shall be internationally recognized.
+The policy is based on the expectation that high quality standards shall be achieved and maintained and that academic and professional programmes shall be internationally recognized.

 Quality management shall include all of the following activities;